Do you want public relations examples that you can use in your business?

 All of these PR examples are working GREAT right now in 2019.
 We use them in our PR agency and you should use them in your business.

-In this post I’m going to show you proven public relations campaigns that will:
+In this post I’m going to show you 46 types of proven public relations campaign that will:

 - Secure major media coverage

 - Help you sell more

 With that, here are the successful public relations campaigns you can use within your business.